madnuttah/unbound-docker/doc/DETAILS.md

 We also created a [`companion project`](https://github.com/madnuttah/unbound-docker-stats) using [Zabbix](https://zabbix.com) for shipping the Unbound stats via a `Zabbix Active Agent` to [Grafana](https://grafana.com) _without_ using additional tools like [Zabbix Sender](https://www.zabbix.com/documentation/current/en/manpages/zabbix_sender) using a _frankensteined_ [`healthcheck script`](https://raw.githubusercontent.com/madnuttah/unbound-docker-stats/main/unbound-stats/healthcheck.sh).

 # Known Issues

-- If you want to run the container with user `_unbound` using a different `UNBOUND_UID` or `UNBOUND_GID`, you'd need to build the image by downloading or forking the repo by yourself or you could try this workaround from [`issue #66`](https://github.com/madnuttah/unbound-docker/issues/66#issuecomment-2119811822).
-We are sorry for the inconvenience.

 - There's a difference between 'vanilla' Docker and the variant Synology uses.
 If the container won't spin up when trying to use a privileged port like `53 tcp/udp` you might need to set `user: root` in the compose file's Unbound service section.
 See [`issue #62`](https://github.com/madnuttah/unbound-docker/issues/62).